judgelord/PP475/docs/best-practices.md

 The professor commits to support student learning, including by:

+>
 - Giving students feedback on whether they are participating too much or too little
+- Letting students know how their participation could be improved
-- Direct the conversation back to the readings that everyone has done to insure conversations are accessible
+- Direct the conversation back to the readings that everyone has done to ensure conversations are accessible
 - Note when the conversation is going in circles and suggest a new direction
+- Adding context when necessary
+- Step in to fill awkward silences and keep the conversation moving
 - Step in if a debate becomes catty or unproductive
 - Step in to open up conversations that have become limited to a few people
+- Step in to maintain a respectful conversation
 - Not cold calling unless follow up on an earlier valuable question or statement
+- Treating students with respect and not being condescending

 <!--Helping students learn how to engage in complex and sometimes sensitive conversations, including encouraging speakers who may be reticent
 Structuring and guiding discussions to facilitate student learning and keep conversations on-topic